PatrikAAberg/dmce/README.md

     $ git clone https://github.com/PatrikAAberg/dmce-examples.git
     $ cd dmce-examples

-Modify the DMCE configuration to use a trace probe, including only the "loops" folder:
+Use the trace-mc profile, only include the "loops" folder:

     $ dmce-set-profile trace -i loops

 Run DMCE for all commits in the git, making it probe everything:

-    $ dmce -aq
+    $ dmce

 Go into the loops example folder, build the executable and run it.